Civil RightsReligion

 WILLIAM HENRY JERNAGIN

-In 1899 he was elected president of the Mississippi Baptist Young People’s Union Convention and relocated to Oklahoma, accepting the pastorate of Tabernacle Baptist Church in Oklahoma City.
-His crusading for civil rights blossomed in Oklahoma as he protested against Jim Crow laws.
-His impact in Oklahoma provided denominational visibility resulting in his being appointed to Mount Carmel Baptist Church in Washington, D.C.
-He serve from 1912 until his death in 1958.
+Jernagin’s advocacy for civil rights began to flourish when he was elected president of the Mississippi Baptist Young People’s Union Convention in 1899.
+His relocation to Oklahoma led him to accept the pastorate of Tabernacle Baptist Church in Oklahoma City, where he fervently protested against Jim Crow laws and fought for equality.
+His impact in Oklahoma garnered denominational visibility, leading to his appointment to Mount Carmel Baptist Church in Washington, D.C., where he served from 1912 until his passing in 1958.

 Related posts